 This is why a separate consent for your data processing by LiveChat, Inc. is not required.
 However, you may need to gain consent for data processing and transferring from your customers/users/visitors.
-It depends on whether you need to be a GDPR compliant or not if you collect your customers/users/visitors data, and what are your data processing basis.
-To help you comply with the GDPR requirements, we have created a tool (working with LiveChat service) which helps you gain such consent.
-If you think you need it, please refer to point 9.
-If you use the service other than LiveChat you may need to at least notify your customers about using LiveChat, Inc.’s Services and transferring data to us.
+It depends on whether you need to be GDPR compliant or not if you collect your customers/users/visitors data, and what your data processing basis is.
+To help you comply with the GDPR requirements we have created a tool (working with LiveChat Service) that helps you gain such consents.
+If you think you need it please go to point 9.
+If you use a Service other than LiveChat you may need to at least notify your customers about using LiveChat, Inc.’s Services and transferring data to us.

-Regardless of being a data controller or a data processor, when you transfer the personal data to us (and you do so using our services) you may need to enter into DPA with us if you transfer any EU citizens personal data.
+Regardless of being a data controller or a data processor, when you transfer the personal data to us (and you do so while using our Services) you may need to enter into DPA with us if you transfer any EU citizens’ personal data.

 Yes, we have prepared this document for our customers.
 You can review and sign a copy of LiveChat’s Data Processing Addendum here: https://app.hellosign.com/s/11HpZdOT.
 Instructions for execution are set out in the Addendum.
 If you have any questions about its contents you can email: email@example.com.

-LiveChat, Inc. also stores/process personal data of your customers, visitors (end users of the service you use).
-Especially we store data provided in the pre-chat survey, chat content, your client’s email address and ticket content, ChatBot scenarios as well as your KnowledgeBase articles.
-Thus, if you collect your visitors/end-users/clients personal data and process them to us, you may need to gain their consent and/or notify them you use LiveChat’s services.
-You can find the instructions on how to customize your pre-chat survey (applies for LiveChat service) to comply with this rule here: https://www.livechat.com/kb/prepare-chat-gdpr.
+LiveChat, Inc. also stores/processes the personal data of your customers, visitors (end-users of the Service you use).
+Especially we store data provided in the pre-chat survey, chat content, your customer’s email address and ticket content, ChatBot scenarios as well as your KnowledgeBase articles.
+Thus, if you collect your visitors’/end-users’/customers’ personal data and transfer them to us, you may need to gain their consent and/or notify them you use LiveChat, Inc.’s Services.
+You can find the instructions on how to customize your pre-chat survey (applies for LiveChat Service) to comply with this rule here: https://www.livechat.com/kb/prepare-chat-gdpr.
 If you wish and if they meet your company’s requirements, you can use one of (or more than one) the clauses we have prepared for you.
 The clauses can be found here: https://www.livechat.com/kb/chat-surveys#pre-chat-gdpr.
-If you use HelpDesk, you may need to inform that you use LiveChat, Inc.’s services (or include LiveChat, Inc. as a sub-processor on you sub-processors' list).
+If you use HelpDesk, you may need to inform that you use LiveChat, Inc.’s Services (or include LiveChat, Inc. as a sub-processor on your sub-processors' list).

 LiveChat, Inc. stores its customers’ data mainly in a data center in Dallas (Texas) U.S. We also have a data center in Europe (Frankfurt).
-Your data storage location depends on which service you use.
-When you sign up and create an account in LiveChat your data are automatically collected and stored in our U.S. data center (regardless you are signing up from the EU, the US or other parts of the world).
-If you want to have your data stored in the EU (please note this is available only for LiveChat service), you need to sign up via https://accounts.livechat.com/signup?region=fra.
-Also, note that for this service it’s currently not possible to transfer your chats to the other data center, but we can assist you in creating a new account for you, thus, your personal data provided for creating a new account, as well as future conversations, will be stored in a European data center.
-Additionally, similarly to many SaaS providers, we use a top-tier, third-party data hosting providers (Amazon S3, IBM Softlayer and Google) to host our online services.
+Your data storage location depends on the Service you use.
+When you sign up and create an account in LiveChat your data is automatically collected and stored in our US data center (regardless you sign up from the EU, the US or from other parts of the world).
+If you want to have your data stored in the EU (please note this is available only for LiveChat Service), you need to sign up via https://accounts.livechat.com/signup?region=fra.
+Also, note that for this Service it’s currently not possible to transfer your chats to the other data center, but we can assist you in creating a new account for you, thus, your personal data provided for creating a new account, as well as future conversations, will be stored in a European data center.
+Additionally, like many SaaS providers, we use top-tier, third-party data hosting providers (Amazon S3, IBM Softlayer and Google) to host our online Services.

-To make our services work properly we use other companies’ services (generally software).
-We do so to maintain the services, improve our tools, enable, and simplify its usage.
+To make our Services work properly we use other companies’ services (generally software).
+We do so to maintain our Services, improve our tools, enable, and simplify their usage.
 If there is a necessity to give processors access to a part of your data, firstly, we make sure that this company will gain only necessary data (i.e. only an email address for the email service provider).
-Secondly, we enter into an agreement with such company to make sure they provide at least the same level of protection as we do.
+Secondly, we enter into agreements with such companies to make sure they provide at least the same level of protection as we do.
 Please note some of our sub-processors process their data outside the EU.
 You can find more information about rules of sub-processing in our DPA and under the following link you can find a current list of our sub-processors: https://www.livechat.com/kb/livechat-third-party-data-processors.

 We are committed to comply with GDPR and accordingly to transfer personal data lawfully.
-This is why we work only with third party service providers from Europe (EOG) or countries recognized by the European Commission as providing an adequate level of protection of personal data (mostly the United States).
+This is why we work only with inspected third-party service providers.
 We have verified all the sub-processors we cooperate with currently.
 Besides the ‘location requirement’ (we cooperate mostly with companies from the EU or the US) every time before we start the cooperation with the new sub-processor we make sure it is GDPR compliant (if applicable).
-We also enter into agreements with our sub-processors that guarantee the adequate obligations due to the data protection).
-Also, before appointing a new sub-processor, we make sure the data will be securely and lawfully transferred.
-We choose providers only based in EOG and the US (or another secure country such as Canada, Switzerland, New Zealand).
-We verify if the provider is GDPR compliant and Privacy Shield certified.
-Only if we are sure your data will be transferred and stored securely we will work with the provider.
-If the data transfer was not secured by the mentioned measures we would apply additional measures (i.e. Standard Contractual Clauses), to transfer data in line with the GDPR.
+We also enter into agreements with our sub-processors that guarantee the adequate obligations due to data protection.
+Also, before appointing a new sub-processor we make sure the data will be securely and lawfully transferred.
+We choose providers only based in EOG, the US or other secure countries such as Canada, Switzerland, New Zealan.
+Only if we are sure your data will be transferred and stored securely, we will work with the provider.
+If the data transfer requires that we apply additional measures (i.e. Standard Contractual Clauses) to transfer data in line with the GDPR.

 LiveChat, Inc. uses external auditors to verify the adequacy of its security measures, including the security of the physical data centers.
-This audits are performed at least annually and include penetration tests.
+These audits are performed at least annually and include penetration tests.